SencereRabel/Senior-Research-Generative-AI-Context-Scanning/README.md

-# Evaluating Generative AI Context Scanning: Text Formatting and Needle Placement
+# Senior Research Generative AI Context Scanning

 This research project investigates the impact of text formatting and "needle" placement on the context scanning capabilities of generative AI models.